 At that precise moment Stievo lifted his face from the floor, exposing his teeth like a bear before a challenger, linking his blackened eyes with Aricame’s.
-The Board pieces slammed through flesh and bone, connecting at the spinal cord, completing the execution.
+The Board pieces slammed through flesh and bone, connecting at the spinal cord, completing the beheading.
 Life left the body of Stievo, Champion of Dark…and entered into the mind of Aricame, Champion of Light.
 A whirlwind of light and weight swirled through Aricame as he was bonded with his nemesis, his adversary, his Other…His other half.

 All of Stievo’s prior actions and memories had been absorbed by Aricame and he immediately understood Stievo’s gambit.
 Stievo knew he was defeated, that there was no way to come back, and that any attempt to do so would kill billions of people.
 His human side had taken control and admitted defeat, or so he had convinced himself.
 His Champion side, also acknowledging its weakened position, put the previous training into practice: the transfer of Championship power from one being to another, along with the cerebral game play that came from mastery of the Board, combined for a ploy that Aricame did not know was possible (indeed, Stievo’s Champion subconscious did not know for sure it would work until that very moment).
 Stievo had transferred his Dark nature into his piece of the Board at the last possible moment, which, when connected to its other half, created a unified consciousness with the Champion who held the unified Board, thus connecting the Dark Championship nature with that of the Light, inside the body of an able, flawed, human being.

 Stievo’s human side had wanted peace – an end to the twelve thousand year conflict.
 That earthly being sacrificed itself and laid decapitated on the floor.
 What was left was a continuation of the final battle, within the mind and body of but one person, and the world (and beyond) would feel the fallout.

 Keep pushing and reaching me up toward the forms